ignite/cli/docs/guide/loan.md

 }
 ```

-When creating a loan you will want to require a certain input validation and throw error messages in case the user tries impossible inputs.
+When a loan is created, a certain input validation is required.
+You want to throw error messages in case the end user tries impossible inputs.

 You can describe message validation errors in the modules `types` directory.

-Add the following code to the `/x/loan/types/message_request_loan.go` function `ValidateBasic()`
+Add the following code to the `ValidateBasic()` function in the `/x/loan/types/message_request_loan.go` file:

 ```go
 func (msg *MsgRequestLoan) ValidateBasic() error {